The First Lady of Australia is a role that differs greatly from that of our American counterparts.

 Jenny Morrison, the wife of Australia's 30th prime minister Scott Morrison, would probably like to keep it that way.

-The former registered nurse lives a very low-key life with the couple's two daughters, Abbey, 11, and Lily, 9, and until last year, maintained a quiet suburban life in Sydney's Sutherland Shire.
+The former registered nurse lives a very low-key life with the couple's two daughters, Abbey, 13, and Lily, 11, and until 2018, maintained a quiet suburban life in Sydney's Sutherland Shire.

-When her husband was suddenly nominated by his Liberal Party colleagues to be the party's new leader last year, she was blindsided.
+When her husband was suddenly nominated by his Liberal Party colleagues to be the party's new leader in August 2018, she was blindsided.

 One month later, the Morrison family packed up their life and moved into Kirribilli House, the official PM's residence, in Sydney's lower north shore.